optimizely/fullstack-labs/packages/react-sdk/README.md

 </OptimizelyFeature>
 ```

-### Rollout a feature user-by-user
+### Rollout or experiment a feature user-by-user

-To rollout a feature by user rather than by random percentage, setup an attribute in Optimizely and create an Audience, which uses that attribute.
+To rollout or experiment on a feature by user rather than by random percentage, setup an attribute in Optimizely and create an Audience, which uses that attribute.
 Then pass along this attribute to the Provider.
 ```
   <OptimizelyProvider
     optimizely={optimizely}